One-Week Institute for Grades 3-8 Educators

 Thinkers and Tinkerers: Using Biomimicry to Teach Engineering and Life Science

-Immerse yourself in the world of innovation and problem solving.
+Immersed themselves in the world of innovation and problem solving.

-Examine examples of biomimicry to explore how nature’s own innovations can help us tackle health and environmental issues.
+Examined examples of biomimicry to explore how nature’s own innovations can help us tackle health and environmental issues.

-Experience how the engineering design process works to produce anatomically correct models of human organs and other products for medical study and testing.
+Experienced how the engineering design process works to produce anatomically correct models of human organs and other products for medical study and testing.